rosemary honey health benefits

 it should not be taken in the evening, as it is highly tonic.

-What is Rosemary oil good for?
+What is rosemary oil good for?

 Rosemary oil has a clear, refreshing herbal smell, is clear in color, and is watery in viscosity.
 It is extracted from the fresh flowering tops through steam distillation, yielding 1.0 to 2.0 percent.
-The highest percentage of essential oils was found in plants that have reached the age of three years.
+The highest percentage of essential oils was found in plants that had reached the age of three years.

 Paracelsus, a German-Swiss physician and botanist, was the one who contributed greatly to the understanding of herbal medicine in the 16th century.
-He was the first to valu rosemary oil because of its entire body-strengthening ability, such as the healing of sensitive organs like the liver, heart, and brain.
+He was the first to value rosemary oil because of its entire body-strengthening ability, such as the healing of sensitive organs like the liver, heart, and brain.

-Grass of rosemary is the most actively used for medicinal purposes.
+The grass of rosemary is the most actively used for medicinal purposes.
 Shoot tips are cut before flowering and quickly, and carefully dried.
 (The best way to dry rosemary – under the eaves in a ventilated area.)
 The drying temperature should not exceed +30-35 ° C (86-95 F), otherwise it will lose an important component of rosemary – the essential oil.

 Rosemary is one of the best remedies for scalp problems and hair loss: